-- C. SCORING.
-Scoring will be on the basis of 60-80, with 70 denoting an average performance.
-The same basis of scoring shall apply to both the reined work and the boxing work.
-In the event of a tie, the entry with the highest cow work will be declared the winner.
-The judge may blow the whistle at any time to terminate the work.
-A score of zero will be given if the work is not complete at that time.
-Each work will be limited to 50 seconds.
-It is legal to hold the reins and romal in one hand (rein hand) while boxing the cow.

-- D. CREDITS

 - 1. Maintaining control of the cow at all times

 - 2. Maintainin proper position

 - 3. Degree of difficulty

 - 4. Eye appeal

 - 5. Time worked

 - E. Penalties should be assessed per ocurrence, as follows for the limited cow horse work:

 - 1. 1 point penalties:

 - A Loss of working advantage

 - P Working out of position

 - W Excessive whipping, spurring, or hollering

 - 2. 3 point penalties:

 - C Loss of control and animal leaves the end of arena

 - 3. 5 point penalties:

 - B Spurring or hitting in front of cinch at any time

 - C Blatant disobedience defined as kicking, biting, bucking, rearing, striking, or obviously insubordinate

 - 4. -0- score:

 - A Turn tail

 - B Using 2 hands on the reins when using a bridle or two rein

 - C Fingers between the reins, except when using a two rein

 - D Balking

 - E Out of control

-- F Bloody mouth (inside)

-- G Illegal equipment

-- H Leaving the work area before the pattern or work is complete

-- I Fall of horse or rider

-- J Schooling of the horse between the rein work and cow work

-- K Schooling of the horse between cows if a new cow is awarded

-- L Failure to pull up immediately after a new cow has been awarded

-- M Improper Western Attire

-- N Failure to work in the proper workilng order

-- 5. N-E Failure of an exhibitor oto attempt to complete the pattern.

-- 6. No Score:

-- A Lameness of the horse

-- B Abuse

-- F. Points in this class will count toward all APHA Amateur awards.
+- F Blood.
+Disqualification for abuse is at the discretion of the judge.
+A horse that has a cut, abrasion or injury showing clear evidence of fresh blood on (including but not limited to) the mouth, nose, chin, shoulder, barrel, flank or hip area shall be inspected by the judge for consideration of how the injury occurred and may be considered abuse.
+A judge's decision is not protestable. - G Illegal equipment - H Leaving the work area before the pattern or work is complete - I Fall of horse or rider - J Schooling of the horse between the rein work and cow work - K Schooling of the horse between cows if a new cow is awarded - L Failure to pull up immediately after a new cow has been awarded - M Improper Western Attire - N Failure to work in the proper workilng order - 5.
+N-E Failure of an exhibitor oto attempt to complete the pattern. - 6.
+No Score: - A Lameness of the horse - B Abuse - F. Points in this class will count toward all APHA Amateur awards.